DCC-Lab/PyVino/README.md

 matrix = db.getIntensities()
 ```

-Or run the tests to confirm everything is working.
+to get th spectra.
+You should run the tests `testDatabase.py` to confirm everything is working.
 The database will be downloaded if needed.